Asiana Treks and Tours

 Accommodation along the Panch Pokhari trek is primarily in rustic teahouses and lodges that offer basic yet comfortable amenities.
 These family-run guesthouses provide simple rooms with beds, blankets, and shared or private bathrooms, depending on the location.
 Heating facilities may be limited, so trekkers are advised to bring warm sleeping bags, especially for higher altitude stops where temperatures can drop significantly at night.

 In larger villages like Chautara, Pauwa Bas, and Hile Bhanjyang, teahouses tend to be more developed with common dining areas serving nutritious local meals.
-Asiana Treks and Tours prioritizes selecting clean, safe, and hospitable accommodations to ensure a restful night’s sleep.
+Asiana Treks and Tours prioritises selecting clean, safe, and hospitable accommodations to ensure a restful night’s sleep.
 For those seeking extra comfort, some lodges offer hot showers and charging facilities at a small additional cost.
-Overall, the teahouse experience is a wonderful way to connect with local communities and enjoy authentic Nepalese hospitality.
+Overall, the teahouse experience is an excellent way to connect with local communities and enjoy authentic Nepalese hospitality.

 Accommodation Summary:

-Hot showers and charging available in some lodges at extra cost
+• Hot showers and charging are available in some lodges at extra cost

 Asiana Treks and Tours ensures that all meals are freshly prepared, using locally sourced ingredients that support the surrounding communities.
 Vegetarians and trekkers with special dietary needs can be accommodated with advance notice.
 Hydration is equally important, and safe drinking water is available at most stops—either bottled or purified by boiling or filtration.
 Trekking guides recommend avoiding untreated water to prevent illness.
 Snacks like energy bars, nuts, and biscuits are advisable to carry for the trail to maintain energy between meals.